rajarathna123/AatmaaniProject/README.md

 Phase-1:
 -----
-* Developer provided project code .
+* Developer will commit code to github.

 * I have created a repository called Aatmaani-project in github .